MicroEJ/docs/DeviceDeveloperGuide/loader.rst

    will be copied into this folder.
 This makes it easier to retrieve the exhaustive list of resources to program on the board.

--  This folder is taken into consideration by the simulator in order to simulate the availability of these resources.
-When the resources are located in another computer folder, the simulator is not able to load them.
+-  This folder is taken into consideration by the Simulator in order to simulate the availability of these resources.
+When the resources are located in another computer folder, the Simulator is not able to load them.

 If not specified, this folder is created (if it does not already exist)